Keyboard shortcuts

 • Alerts Page: Shows all items with validation failures, with filtering and status management

-• Explore Page: Use the Query tab to run custom queries
+• Data Explorer: Use the Query tab to run custom queries

-changes where val_change:(T) show default, item_path order by change_id desc
+items where val_state:(I) show default, val_error order by item_path

-Additional queries can filter on specific old and new validation states.
+Additional queries can filter on specific validation states.
 See Query Syntax for details.

 In-Progress Scans